 The Data Standards Chair is established by the Act and is responsible for making data standards.
-The Data Standards Chair is required to establish Data Standards Advisory Committees a Data Standards Advisory Committee to advise the Chair about data standards.
+The Data Standards Chair is required to establish Data Standards Advisory Committees to advise the Chair about data standards.

 This Part also sets out procedural requirements for making, amending and reviewing data standards, and specifies data standards that the Data Standards Chair is required to make.
 These are all binding data standards.